What Is A Defined Outcome ETF?

 This protection is created using put options, which increase in value when the market goes down.
 These options give the fund the right to sell at higher prices, offsetting some of the losses in the underlying investment.

 In a down market, investors don’t avoid all losses.
-Investor loss is reduced, often by a specific percentage (in the case of the ARK Defined Innovation Exposure Term ETFs [“ARK DIET”], 50% of the market decline).
-The buffer resets every 12 months, so it applies for one outcome period.
+Investor loss is reduced, however, by 50%.
+The downside participation rate resets every 12 months, so it applies for one outcome period.

 Hurdle (ARKK Performance between 0 and 5%)